SOLVED: Steam Deck Update Error

 Internet Bandwidth test (Image by eXputer)

-You can try restarting your modem and see if that can fix your connection’s speed.
+I suggest restarting your modem and see if that can fix your connection’s speed.
 Rebooting will clear your router’s network traffic and can assign a more optimal IP address.
-Additionally, verify that other devices on your network are not downloading a lot of data.
-Due to the shared nature of bandwidth, downloads on other devices can hinder your ability to download the Steam Deck’s update, especially when dealing with limited bandwidth.

-Ultimately, try contacting your internet service provider and raise this issue with them.
+If restarting isn’t working, try contacting your internet service provider and raise this issue.
 You might need to purchase a higher bandwidth package for your network connection.

 Open Steam’s Network Ports